 Ok, how can you hide them? 🤔

-From your SharePoint site, you can only natively setup unique permissions for a document library or list 🤓
+From your SharePoint site, you can only natively set up unique permissions for a document library or list 🤓

 Moreover, some users said to me: "If we cannot delete or change them, why can we see them?
 Is it possible to hide them?"

-Important: when a list or library is hide, all of the content cannot appear on the search result anymore.
+When a list or library is hide, all of the content cannot appear on the search result anymore.